evionica-devs/laravel-notes/README.md

 php artisan migrate
 ```

 *Each database migration will only be run once.
-To make additional to tables during development (update an un-deployed migration and rebuild your database from scratch) use **php artisan migrate:fresh**)*
+To make changes to tables during development you need to create new migration which will contain changes to tables you want to make.*

 or for single model: